meetoseh/backend/docs/db/journeys.md

 ## Fields

 - `id (integer primary key)`: the internal identifier for the row
 - `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `j`: see [uid_prefixes](../uid_prefixes.md).
 - `audio_content_file_id (integer not null references content_files(id) on delete cascade)`: the id of the audio content file
 - `background_image_file_id (integer not null references image_files(id) on delete cascade)`: the id of the background image file
+- `blurred_background_image_file_id (integer not null references image_files(id) on delete cascade`: the id of the blurred background image file.
+This is typically the background image with a guassian blur with radius `max(0.09*min(width, height), 12)` followed by darkening 30%.
 - `instructor_id (integer not null references instructors(id) on delete cascade)`: the id of the instructor for this journey
 - `title (text not null)`: the title of the journey, typically short
 - `description (text not null)`: the description of the journey, typically longer but still short
 - `journey_subcategory_id (integer not null references journey_subcategories(id) on delete restrict)`: the id of the journey subcategory
 - `prompt (text not null)`: the prompt and corresponding settings as a json dictionary. the prompt format is described in the Prompts section
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch
 - `deleted_at (real null)`: when this record was deleted in seconds since the unix epoch, if it has been soft-deleted

 ## Schema